 Myth #3: If you exercise a lot, you can eat whatever you want and still lose weight fast.

 Fact: Exercise is a healthy habit that can help you reach your weight-loss goals, but without reducing your daily calorie consumption your progress will be slow at best.
 First, you don’t burn as many calories exercising as you might think: For a person weighing in around 185 pounds, 30 minutes of moderate-paced walking burns fewer than 180 calories, says Harvard Health Publications.
 That’s the calorie equivalent of a little more than one 12 ounce can of soda.
 Second, a 2016 study published in the journal Current Biology found that your body begins to adapt to higher activity levels and may gradually burn fewer calories as a result.

 Myth #4: To lose weight while dieting, you must get used to feeling hungry.

 Fact: Your food choices dramatically affect how hungry you feel throughout the day.
 Foods that are high in protein or fiber, regardless of their calorie-content, tend to burn slowly and leave you feeling full longer.
 Even better, the Journal of the International Society of Sports Nutrition reports that “increasing meal frequency appears to help decrease hunger and improve appetite control.”
 That is, eating more times a day not only reduces feelings of hunger, it helps you to control your appetite, which is essential to losing weight.

 Myth #5: Snacking impedes your progress toward your weight loss goal.

 Fact: For many of us, snacks can account for more than a quarter of our daily calories.
-But if you munch on nutrient-dense foods (like all of the South Beach snacks), you’re more likely to maintain a healthy weight, according to the results of a five-year study known as the “National Health and Nutrition Examination Survey.”
+But if you munch on nutrient-dense foods, you’re more likely to maintain a healthy weight, according to the results of a five-year study known as the “National Health and Nutrition Examination Survey.”
 It revealed that healthy snackers were less likely than non-snackers to be overweight or obese.

 Myth #6: Certain “fat-burning” foods amp up weight loss.